-- (b) Reporting by all systems.
-You must meet the reporting requirements of this paragraph if you meet the applicability criteria in §141.40(a)(2). - (1) Where to submit UCMR reporting requirement information.
-Some of your reporting requirements are to be fulfilled electronically, and others by mail.
-Information that must be submitted using EPA's electronic data reporting system must be submitted through: http://www.epa.gov/safewater/ucmr/ucmr2/ reporting.html.
-Documentation that is required to be mailed can be submitted either: To UCMR Sampling Coordinator, USEPA, Technical Support Center, 26 West Martin Luther King Drive (MS 140), Cincinnati, OH 45268; or by email UCMR Sampling Coordinator@epa.gov; or by fax at (513) 569-7191.
-In addition, you must notify the public of the availability of unregulated contaminant monitoring data as provided in Subpart Q (Public Notification) of this part (40 CFR 141.207).
-Community Water Systems that detect unregulated contaminants under this monitoring must also address such detections as part of their Consumer Confidence Reports, as provided in Subpart O of this part (40 CFR 141.151). - (2) Contacting EPA if your system does not meet applicability criteria or has a status change.
-If you have received a letter from EPA concerning your required monitoring and your system does not meet the applicability criteria for UCMR established in §141.40(a)(2), or if a change occurs at your system that may affect your requirements under UCMR as defined in \$141.40(a)(3)through (5), you must fax, mail, or email a letter to EPA, as specified in paragraph (b)(1) of this section.
+(b) Reporting by all systems.
+You must meet the reporting requirements of this paragraph if you meet the applicability criteria in 141.40(a)(1) and (2).

+(1) Where to submit UCMR reporting requirement information.
+Some of your reporting requirements are to be fulfilled electronically and others by mail.
+Information that must be submitted using EPA's electronic data reporting system must be submitted through: http://water.epa.gov/lawsregs/rulesregs/ sdwa/ucmr/ucmr3/reporting.cfm.
+Documentation that is required to be mailed can be submitted either: To UCMR Sampling Coordinator, USEPA, Technical Support Center, 26 West Martin Luther King Drive (MS 140), Cincinnati, OH 45268; or by email at $UCMR_Sampling_Coordinator@epa.gov.$ In addition, you must notify the public of the availability of unregulated contaminant monitoring data as provided in subpart Q (Public Notification) of this part (40 CFR 141.207).
+Community Water Systems that detect unregulated contaminants under this monitoring must also address such detections as part of their Consumer Confidence Reports, as provided in subpart O of this part (40 CFR 141.151).

+(2) Contacting EPA if your system does not meet applicability criteria or has a status change.
+If you have received a letter from EPA concerning your required monitoring and your system does not meet the applicability criteria for UCMR established in §141.40(a)(1) or (2), or if a change occurs at your system that may affect your requirements under UCMR as defined in §141.40(a)(3) through (5), you must mail or email a letter to EPA, as specified in paragraph (b)(1) of this section.
 The letter must be from your PWS Official and must include an explanation as to why the UCMR requirements are not applicable to your PWS, or have changed for your PWS, along with the appropriate contact information.
 EPA will make an applicability determination based on your letter and in consultation with the State when necessary.
 You are subject to UCMR requirements unless and until you receive a letter from EPA agreeing that you do not meet the applicability criteria.